apache/doris-website/docs/sql-manual/sql-reference/Data-Manipulation-Statements/Manipulation/EXPORT.md

   - `with_bom`: The default is false.
 If it is set to true, the exported file is encoded in UTF8 with BOM (valid only for CSV-related file format).

+  - `data_consisteency`: can be set to` none` / ` partition`, default value is `none`.
+This parameter indicates the granularity at which the export table is shred, `none` represents tablets level, and` partition` represents partition level.

   - `timeout`: This is the timeout parameter of the export job, the default timeout is 2 hours, and the unit is seconds.

   > Note that to use the `delete_existing_files` parameter, you also need to add the configuration `enable_delete_existing_files = true` to the fe.conf file and restart the FE.
 Only then will the `delete_existing_files` parameter take effect.
 Setting `delete_existing_files = true` is a dangerous operation and it is recommended to only use it in a testing environment.